usgs/earthquake-ted/tedector/README.md

   d. required: edit the [ESRI] section to provide the values for the set of tokens for the ESRI World Geocoding Service
   e. required: edit the [MAIL] section to set the 'from', 'subject_tag' and 'detection_list' variables accoringly

+# Running tedect
+1. Edit the checkTedect.sh script to change the COMMAND assignment to reflect the full path for the application, then run checkTedect.sh with the start option.
+It is recommended to put a call to this script with the restart option in the crontab running every 5 minutes.